JinuJoseph79/SecuritySpringBoot/README.md

 # Project
 SecuritySpringBoot is an example for spring security.
 The project has home page which is accessible to all.
-The employee and HR pages can be access only by authorised users.
+The employee and HR pages can be accessed only by authorised users.

 Spring Security is a powerful and highly customizable authentication and access-control framework.
 Spring Security is a framework that focuses on providing both authentication and authorization to Java applications.

+Authentication refers to the process of verifying the user, which is typically done by asking for credentials.
+Authorization refers to the process of verifying whether or not the user is allowed to do a certain activity.

+Role based authorization is included in the application.
+All users are allowed to login to Employees page but only admins can login in to HR page.

 ## Getting Started
 This repository contains the code for the SecuritySpringBoot application.
 The code can be cloned to local directory.